Saoirse Ronan: Professional expansion (2022–present)

+Personal life

-Ronan holds dual Irish and American citizenship and has said, "I don't know where I am from.
+Born in the U.S. to Irish parents and raised in Ireland, Ronan holds dual Irish and U.S. citizenship.
+She has said of her identity, "I don't know where I am from.
 I'm just Irish."
 She also identifies as a New Yorker.
 She is close with her parents, and lived with them until age 19.
 She has credited her mother, who accompanied her on film sets as a teenager, for protecting her from uncomfortable situations.
-In 2018 Ronan purchased a home in Greystones, County Wicklow; she sold the home in late 2019.
-In late 2020 she purchased a house in West Cork.
-Since 2018 she has been in a relationship with Scottish actor Jack Lowden, her co-star in Mary Queen of Scots, and divides her time between Dublin, London, and Scotland.
+In 2018, she purchased a home in Greystones, which she sold in 2019.
+In 2020, she purchased a home in West Cork.
+Since 2018, she has been in a relationship with Scottish actor Jack Lowden, her co-star in Mary Queen of Scots.
+They divide their time among Dublin, London, northern England, and Scotland.
+The Irish Independent reported in July 2024 that they had married in a secret ceremony in Edinburgh.
+In 2025, the couple welcomed their first child.

-She does not use social media, finding it "too stressful".
-She had previously joined Twitter in late 2009 due to being a fan of English comedian Stephen Fry, whose heavy usage of the site has been well documented, but soon deleted her account.
-She said in a February 2018 interview, "I get why musicians do it, and journalists or people in the public eye.
-But acting is a different thing, 'cause you're not yourself when you're working.
-I'm not me in anything that anyone sees me in ... and self-promotion has always made me feel really uncomfortable."
+Known for guarding her private life, Ronan avoids social media as she finds it "too stressful".
+She joined Twitter in late 2009 due to being a fan of English comedian Stephen Fry, whose prolific usage of the platform has been well documented, but soon deleted her account.
+She said in February 2018, "I get why musicians [use social media] and journalists or people in the public eye.
+But acting is a different thing, because you're not yourself when you're working.
+I'm not me in anything that anyone sees me in [...] and self-promotion has always made me feel really uncomfortable."

 Ronan is an ambassador for the Irish Society for the Prevention of Cruelty to Children.
 She is associated with Home Sweet Home, an anti-homelessness campaign, and supported the organisation's action to illegally take over an office building in Dublin to house 31 homeless families in 2016.
-That same year, she was featured in a music video for Hozier's song "Cherry Wine", which brought attention to domestic violence.
-She has supported LGBT rights in Ireland by voting in favour of gay marriage on the 2015 Irish constitutional referendums.
+The same year, she was featured in a music video for Hozier's song "Cherry Wine", which brought attention to domestic violence.
+She voted in favour of gay marriage during the 2015 Irish constitutional referendums, and supported the legalisation of abortion during the 2018 referendum campaign.